microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Utility Types.md

 </blockquote>

 This utility does not return a transformed type.
 Instead, it serves as a marker for a contextual [`this`](/docs/handbook/functions.html#this) type.
-Note that the `--noImplicitThis` flag must be enabled to use this utility.
+Note that the [`noImplicitThis`](/tsconfig#noImplicitThis) flag must be enabled to use this utility.

 ##### Example